ttwag/ECS150_Operating_System/project1/part2/spec.md

 * A program has a maximum of **16** non-null arguments
 * Maximum length of individual tokens never exceeds **32** characters
 * Shell can use $PATH to specify the program's location
-* Shell expands "~" to the home directory path
 * Shell tokenizes command line into strings with whitespace as the delimiters

 ## Shell Built-In Command